Eat and live in harmony and balance

 Cost & payment

-The cost of the course including 3 meals/day and accommodation for 2 nights is:
+The cost of the course including 3 meals/day, optional yoga classes and accommodation for 2 nights is:

 Before you book, please read our terms and conditions including our refund policy.
 Payment has to be received in full upon booking.